 Many B2B company owners fail to realize how these differences come into play when developing their marketing campaigns.

 In most businesses today, there are more than one decision maker which means there is more than one ideal buyer profile.
 For this reason, you will need to determine the main players within the company and the key selling points for each individual decision-maker.
 Business owners, CEOs, and managers all require a different approach.

 Although it's important to consider the personal needs, challenges, and motivators of the key players in a company, a B2B buyer’s journey is still quite different from the journey of an individual purchasing a consumer-facing product or service.

 In B2B marketing methodologies, your buyer isn’t purchasing your product for themselves.
 Yes, a human hits the “complete order” button, but the real customer is the organization that the person represents.
 Always keep that in your mind when organizing a marketing campaign.

 2. Go back To The Drawing Board

-In marketing, one thing often gets overlooked, but it is the foundation stone of the whole campaign success—research.
-This is something you should never stop doing and can make or break the entire campaign.
+Another factor that often gets overlooked in marketing is doing the proper research.
+It’s the foundational stone of the whole process and can make or break the entire campaign.

-In most all B2B verticals, you company is selling value and measurable results to other businesses, and the main goal is to help them grow bigger and make more money.
-While that will never change, you still need to understand their value proposition, pain points that stand in the way of their growth, and offer help.
+Within most B2B verticals, your company is selling value and measurable results to other businesses, and the main goal is to help them grow bigger and make more money.
+While that will never change, you still need to understand their value proposition, the pain points that stand in the way of their growth, and the best solutions for their challenges.

 4. Refine Messaging & Positioning